femkeplantinga/DEMO-text-search-plants/README.md

 This project's origin [here](https://github.com/weaviate/weaviate-examples/tree/main/plant-information-searching-using-NodeJs).

 ## Description
 The goal of this project is to enable semantic search capabilities, allowing users to retrieve information of plants with a focus on meaning and context rather than just keywords.
-This is carried out using weaviate client!
+This is carried out using Weaviate client!

 https://user-images.githubusercontent.com/75658681/162991750-46430744-e68f-4990-98c7-a41f80d130c0.mp4